Even if you’ve been a homeowner for some time, the process of buying and selling your property is always daunting.

 Here are some stats to give you a better idea of what you’re likely to spend:

-- The estimated cost of moving house in 2018 is £8,885.66, based on the average UK property price in 2018.
+- The estimated cost of moving house in 2018 was £8,885.66, based on the average UK property price in 2018.
 This includes any necessary fees you have to pay to move home.

 - The cost of buying property is approximately £3,000 - £3,500.
 This includes costs such as: Stamp Duty, deposit, property surveyors, conveyancing, valuation fees, etc.